 Set aside a time in your day just for reading.
 It could be fifteen minutes before dinner or twenty minutes before bed.
 Either way, that fifteen minutes will add up to over 90 hours of reading a year.

 Carry a book with you so you always have one handy, perfect for when you're stuck waiting in line or at a doctor's office.
 Find a quiet place that you look forward to reading in so you'll look forward to a little quiet time that's just for you each day.

 Not sure if you have fifteen or twenty minutes a day?
 How about fifteen or twenty pages a day?
 If you read twenty pages a day, you could read a 300 page book in 15 days.
 Sounds doable, doesn't it?

 Try reading one book at a time, that way you won't feel pressured by multiple books all begging to be read.
 But make sure you know what book you want to read next!
 There's nothing worse than having nothing to read when you've finished a great book.
 Or try reading multiple books at a time.
 This can be helpful if you like to read certain types of books when you're in certain moods or if you've chosen something that's a little heavier.

-Join a book club!
+Join a book clubopens a new window!
 These are perfect if you need motivation to finish a book or if you want to read something new.
 Arapahoe Libraries offers many different book clubs each month.
 Sign up for a book club today.